-If you can’t find the owner make, sure to do two things.
+If you can’t find the owner, make sure to do two things.
 First, leave a note with your name, address, phone number, your insurance company, driver’s license number, and vehicle registration number.
 Second, contact law enforcement immediately.
-But certainly not more than 24 hours.

 Is it possible that if you just leave, you might get away with it?
 Sure.
-But you also may get caught like the defendant in Smith v.
+However, you may get charged like Smith v.
 Commonweatlh.
 There, he hit a funeral home garage door with his car, and someone happened to see it.
-He was later charged.

 What is the punishment for hit and run of unattended property?